infiniteCrank/ajax-game/README.md

-# ajax-game
+# paper-doll-spelling
-this is a game for 2025 game jam
+a game that helps kids with their spelling words and earn paper dolls as rewards